rust-lang/rust/text/0000-nonparametric-dropck.md

 All `fn drop` methods would be required to be `#[unspecialized]`.

-It is the second bullet that makes this an ad-hoc effect system: it provides a recursive property that ensures that during the extent of the call to `foo`, we will never invoke a function marked as `default`.
+It is the second bullet that makes this an ad-hoc effect system: it provides a recursive property ensuring that during the extent of the call to `foo`, we will never invoke a function marked as `default`.

 It is also this second bullet that represents a signficant burden on